hauntedhost/swift-programming/notes.md

 - classic: `for i in 1...10 {}`
 - unbound: `for _ in 1...10 {}`
 - where: `for i in 1...10 where i % 3 == 0 {}`

+## Properties

+- class, struct and enum can all have properties
+- properties can be stored or computed